michaelplazek/mocha-grommet-reporter/README.md

 ## UPDATE:

-More features/screenshots coming soon.
+More features coming soon.
 Feel free to email me at michael.plazek@hpe.com with suggestions.